 Since everyone loves being made aware of an annoying noise they had subconsciously blocked out, it's our great honor and privilege to bring the sheer magnitude of cloud clutter to your attention with this article.
 You're welcome.

-Our day job is building a backend development engine designed to help you create cloud native backend applications.
+Our day job is building a backend development platform designed to help you create cloud native backend applications.
 Before you start muttering, "What does cloud native even mean?", let's just say it means applications that are designed from the ground up to leverage cloud infrastructure to its fullest.
 Such applications are, to a large extent, composed of cloud infrastructure services.
 We call those services cloud primitives.

 Cloud primitives are the core building blocks of your application, such as services, databases, caches, PubSub topics, and scheduled jobs.
 Fully leveraging such primitives makes for incredibly scalable and reliable systems.